Debugging the Linux Kernel: A Comprehensive Guide

 |

-Relationship Between printk
+Relationship Between printk and Console

-writes messages to the kernel’s log buffer.- The kernel dispatches log messages to registered console drivers.
+printkwrites messages to the kernel’s log buffer.- The kernel dispatches log messages to registered console drivers.

 - The console driver outputs messages to the appropriate device, such as a terminal or serial port.

-Storing Kernel Logs (dmesg
+Storing Kernel Logs (dmesg) in RAM

 To store kernel messages in RAM: